pascal-fb-martin/HouseSprinkler/README.md

 - Zone activation is based on which zone was activable the earliest.
 This typically represents the zone that waited the most after its soak period.

-- If multiple zones were activable at the same time (like happens when the program starts), the zone with the longest remaining runtime is activated.
+- If multiple zones were activable at the same time (for example when the program starts), the zones are activated in an order based on their remaining runtimes, where the zone with the longest remaining runtime is activated first.

 The rationale here is that the zones with the longest runtime will likely execute the highest number of run/soak cycles.
 These are on the critical path when it comes to the program complete execution, and starting them first will likely reduce the program's elapsed execution time.
 This criteria is of a lower priority for subsequent activations because increasing the soak time was deemed more important.